Lady with Panther by George Barbier, display card for Louis Cartier, 1914

 The British Empire embraced the motifs and Deco style that are seen in its cinemas, factories, hotels, and streetscapes.
 Hercule Poirot would feel at home.

 2:45–4 p.m.
 American Art Deco and Streamline Moderne

-The skyscraper; Rockefeller Center; the hotels of South Beach; the American movie palaces; art deco in the movies.
+Art Deco’s American reflections include the skyscraper; Rockefeller Center; the hotels of South Beach; movie palaces; and glamorously sleek film settings.

 World Art History Certificate elective: Earn 1 credit*